Tile and Grout Cleaning Tips

-Tile floors are intended to last for many years, but over time the tile and grout can get stained.
-Since grout and some tiles are porous, dirt and stains become trapped, making the floor look dirty.
-In the shower and tub areas, mold, mildew and soap scum cause unsightly stains and can even lead to health issues if the mold spreads to the backboard or drywall areas.
+Tile floors are designed to last for many years, but over time the tile and grout can get stained.
+Since grout and some tiles are porous, dirt and stains become trapped, making the floor look unsightly.
+In the bathroom’s shower and tub areas, mold, mildew, bacteria, and soap scum cause ugly stains and can even lead to health issues, particularly if the mold spreads to the backboard or drywall.

-Regular cleaning methods, such as mopping and vacuuming, are not sufficient for tile and grout cleaning.
-Regularly cleaning the lines of grout can be hard on the back and somewhat tedious.
+Normal cleaning methods, such as mopping and vacuuming, are not enough for tile and grout cleaning.
+Besides, regularly cleaning the lines of grout can be hard on the back and somewhat tedious.
 However, there’s good news.
 Once you invest some time in tile and grout cleaning -- or hire a professional cleaner to tackle the job for you -- you can then seal the grout lines for long-lasting results.

 Tile and Grout Cleaning the Easy Way

-When using bleach, always wear rubber gloves, eye protection and work clothes that you don't mind permanently staining.
-Test your mixture in a small, inconspicuous area before applying to a larger area.
-Rinse and repeat.
-Hydrogen peroxide can be used full-strength instead of bleach, but never mix these two ingredients together.
+When using bleach, always wear rubber gloves, eye protection, and work clothes that you don't mind staining.
+Test your mixture in a small, inconspicuous spot before applying to a larger area.
+Apply, rinse, and repeat.
+Hydrogen peroxide can be used full-strength instead of bleach, but NEVER MIX these two ingredients together.
 DON’T COMBINE EITHER OF THEM WITH OTHER CHEMICALS, EITHER – especially not acids (including vinegar or lemon juice!) -- because toxic gases, fumes, or even explosions may result.

 Seal the Grout

-Avoid applying sealer to unsealed tile, since the sealer will stain the tile.
-Rather, apply the sealer using a pen-like applicator and follow the grout lines.
+Do not apply grout sealer to unsealed tile, since the sealer will stain the tile.
+Rather, apply the sealer using a pen-like applicator, carefully following the grout lines.
 If your tile is glazed or otherwise sealed, brush or spray the sealer over the surface.
 Allow to dry and apply a second coat.